7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items could result in blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in unimaginable expense to you.
+- Cleaning any of these items can lead to blockages in drains or damaged pipelines within your home’s plumbing system which comes at unimaginable expense to you.

-- Sydney Blocked Drains Plumbers offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services.
+- Sydney Blocked Drains Plumbers offers unblocking blocked drains and drain clearing services, CCTV drain inspection, and pipe relining services.

 1. Baby wipes